A geometric characterisation of sensitivity analysis in monomial models: Sensitivity analysis

-\begin{example} The BN in Figure~\ref{fig:BN} is refined with the numerical specification of its parameters given in~\ref{app1}.
+\begin{example} The BN of Example~\ref{ex:BN} is refined with the numerical specification of its parameters given in Table~\ref{table:app1}.
 The probability of an individual being healthy is the event of interest, i.e. $\operatorname{P}(Y_3=3)$.
 Given the elicited probabilities, this is equal to $0.343$.
 However, for the population investigated $\operatorname{P}(Y_3=3)$ is known to be lower than $0.3$.
 To achieve this upper bound it is decided to try varying the parameter $\theta_2 \in (0,1)$.
 Figure~\ref{fig:sens} reports the sensitivity functions for three families of covariation schemes.
-In a family all $\tilde\theta_2$-covariation schemes are proportional (full line), in another family they are uniform (dashed line) and in the third family they are order-preserving (dotted line).
+In a family all $\tilde\theta_2$-covariation schemes are proportional (dotted/dashed line), in another family they are uniform (solid line) and in the third family they are order-preserving (dotted line).
 For proportional and uniform covariation, $\theta_2$ needs to be varied to around $0.6$, whilst for order-preserving covariation the required bound cannot be achieved, indeed order-preserving covariation restricts the values the varied parameter can take. \end{example}

 As highlighted by Example~\ref{ex:2} a parameter variation might be enforced to entertain some specific bounds on probabilities of interest.
 However these probabilities are affected by the choice of the covariation scheme.
 In some simple cases proportional covariation has been demonstrated to be optimal, in the sense that the original and the resulting probability distributions are as close as possible.